CDCgov/datasets-sars-cov-2/README.md

 ## Citation

-If this project has helped you, please cite us with
+If this project has helped you, please cite both this website and the original publication:

 Timme, Ruth E., et al. "Benchmark datasets for phylogenomic pipeline validation, applications for foodborne pathogen surveillance."
 PeerJ 5 (2017): e3893.